themeum/tutor/readme.txt

 = 1.9.6 - August 03, 2021 =

+New: Popup alert message when students abandon a quiz
 Update: Set WooCommerce product as sold individually when created automatically from frontend course builder
 Update: Enrolment required page design update
 Update: Notification design update for when WordPress registration is disabled